Introduction

 - Passport.

-You cannot apply for admission without your Graduate Diploma in Legal Practice (GDLP) or Practical Legal Training Completion (PLT) Letter.
-The application cut off date is a strict deadline and further documents cannot be tabled on the Board of Examiners agenda after it.
+You cannot apply for admission without your Graduate Diploma in Legal Practice (GDLP) or Practical Legal Training Completion (PLT) letter.

 Interstate Law Degree